pinbom/CLI-Password-Manager/README.md

 **Step 6: Type into your terminal javac PasswordManager.java**

-**Step 7: Type into the terminal window java Password, and the program should run**
+**Step 7: Type into the terminal window java PasswordManager, and the program should run**